Which streaming device has the most free channels?

 Q: What are streaming devices?

-A: Streaming devices are hardware devices that connect to your TV and allow you to stream content from various online platforms, such as Netflix, Hulu, and YouTube, directly to your television.
+A: Streaming devices are small devices that connect to your TV and allow you to stream content from various online platforms, such as movies, TV shows, and music.

 Q: What are free channels?